 Pay-per-head services solve this issue when you work with Ace Per Head.
-We just charge you about $10 monthly for each player that has active bets with you.
+We just charge you as low as $3 monthly for each player that has active bets with you.
 This keeps your sports book scalable since you’re only paying for services that you’re actually using.

 Since PPH platforms are fully managed when you work with the right provider, all maintenance costs will also be included in your “web platform” fee.
 You also will get additional features like Bitcoin payment options, notifications when someone places a bet, player watch reports, and real-time automated score tracking.

 Is Creating a Sports Book Worth It?